 On your last transition day, write a description of what happened while it is fresh in your memory.
-Finalize it with insights from your aftermath.
-Share it online if you like and please send me a link.
-I have found these reports very useful in improving the darkroom, understanding the process, and learning to explain it to people.
-More writers and readers of reports will help spread hygienic darkroom retreating and advance its theory and practice.
+Finalize it later with insights from your aftermath.
+Share it online if you like and send me a link.
+I have found these reports useful in improving darkrooms, understanding the process, and explaining it to people.
+More writers and readers of reports will help spread hygienic darkroom retreating, advancing its theory and practice.